Don Bosco Catholic Secondary School

-Don Bosco Catholic Secondary School (also called Don Bosco, Don Bosco CSS, DBCSS, Don Bosco Toronto, or simply Bosco), is a Toronto Catholic District School Board secondary school facility in the city of Toronto, Ontario, Canada.
+Don Bosco Catholic Secondary School (also called Don Bosco, Don Bosco CSS, DBCSS, Don Bosco Toronto, or simply Bosco) is a Toronto Catholic District School Board secondary school facility in the city of Toronto, Ontario, Canada.
 It is located in the former suburb of Etobicoke, north of the intersection of Islington Avenue and Dixon Road in the Kingsview Village neighbourhood.

-The school opened in 1978 by the Salesians of Don Bosco religious orders as Central Etobicoke's first Catholic high school and moved into the former Keiller Mackay Collegiate Institute building, constructed and opened in 1971 by the Etobicoke Board of Education, in 1983.
+The school was opened in 1978 by the Salesians of Don Bosco religious orders as Central Etobicoke's first Catholic high school.
+It moved into the former Keiller Mackay Collegiate Institute building, constructed and opened in 1971 by the Etobicoke Board of Education, in 1983.
 Don Bosco became fully publicly funded by the Metropolitan Separate School Board in 1987.

-Many years later, the board closed Don Bosco due to dwindling enrollment in 2017 and the building became the temporary home for the Toronto Argonauts practice facility, with a short-term lease of the facility from the TCDSB.
-After its vacancy, the school building is used to house Dante Alighieri Academy starting in 2021–22 school year as their school is being reconstructed.
+The board closed the school due to dwindling enrollment in 2017 and the building became the temporary home for the Toronto Argonauts practice facility, with a short-term lease of the facility from the TCDSB.
+Since its vacancy, the school building has been used as a temporary location for various Toronto Catholic District School Board high schools.
+Dante Alighieri Academy occupied the building starting in the 2021–22 school year, as its building was being reconstructed at the time.
+At the beginning of the 2026-27 school year, Bishop Allen Academy moved into the Don Bosco building, also due to reconstruction reasons.
+They are the current occupants of the campus.

 In the school's later years, Don Bosco became famous for then-Mayor Rob Ford's football program.

 History

-The school was named after Saint John Bosco since 1978.
-During the 2000s up to 2013, the school was known for having former Toronto mayor Rob Ford as its school coach.
+The school was named after Saint John Bosco.

+From the 2000s to 2013, the school was known for having former Toronto mayor Rob Ford as its school coach.

 In 2014, Don Bosco adopted a Self-Directed Learning program, similar to that of Mary Ward Catholic Secondary School in Scarborough, becoming only the second such school in the GTA and third in Ontario to do so.
 The school subsequently disbanded this method and returned to the regular class system.

 Sports

-In the school's inaugural year, it took the midget girl's relay title in a competition.
+In the school's inaugural year, it took the midget girls' relay title in a competition.